Triangle de Guffens - Le Triangle de Guffens 2019

 Nose

-Impressive aroma, complex and consistent nose with notes of yellow fruit, beeswax, white flowers, apricot
+Impressively aromatic, with a complex and well-balanced bouquet featuring notes of yellow fruit, beeswax, white flowers, and apricot

-Ample, pure, and textured, blending power and freshness, noble wood and a racy structure in perfect balance.
+Full-bodied, pure, and textured, it combines power and freshness, fine oak, and a refined structure in perfect balance

 Serve